-Whether you’ve been in the real estate investment world for a while, or are new to the ins and outs of fix-and-flips, there’s a popular term you’ll likely encounter — the 70% rule.
+Whether you are a successful fix and flip investor with multiple projects under your belt, or you are new to the ins and outs of fix-and-flips, there’s a popular term you’ll likely encounter in this business — the 70% rule.

 What is the 70% rule?

-Because the 70% rule uses such a simple formula, it is a quick and easy way to determine a ballpark purchase amount—which is often needed quickly when time is of the essence in the fast-moving fix-and-flip world.
+Because the 70% rule uses such a simple formula, it is a quick and easy way to determine a ballpark purchase amount for a fix and flip property—which is often needed quickly when time is of the essence in the fast-moving fix-and-flip world.

 The remaining 30% is not all profit